Published on November 5, 2019 – Last Updated on March 29, 2022

 Phobias are intense fears that trigger a response of stress or anxiety.
 Scientists have defined fear as “the neurophysiological processes that prepare an organism to perform innate or learned responses to cope with danger.”

-That’s great, except for the many times the organism (which is you and I) perceives a non-danger as something dangerous.
-When that happens — and it often does — it means we are going through life with more caution, restrictions and limitations than is actually necessary for safety.
+That’s great, except for the many times the organism (you and I) perceives a non-danger as something dangerous.
+When that happens — and it often does — it means we are going through life with more caution, restrictions, and limitations than is necessary for safety.

-We could all probably do a better job distinguishing actual danger, from non-dangers that we still fear due to irrationality.
-And that is exactly what mindfulness and meditation does; it helps us become calm and present, and from that space of groundedness, we can face and even resolve some of our longest standing fears.
+We could all probably better distinguish actual danger from non-dangers that we still fear due to irrationality.
+And that is precisely what mindfulness and meditation do; it helps us become calm and present, and from that space of groundedness, we can face and even resolve some of our longest-standing fears.

-Consider claustrophobia (<— link to audio), which is a fear of confinement, or small places.
-For 11% of the US population, this phobia makes riding an elevator, and other forms of public transportation difficult, if not impossible.
-That is a significant restriction in life, when you think about all the desirable things on the other side of the elevator or airplane ride.
-Life can be organized to avoid what you fear, or to face it.
+Consider claustrophobia (<— audio link), a fear of confinement, or small places.
+For 11% of the US population, this phobia makes riding an elevator and other forms of public transportation difficult, if not impossible.
+That is a significant restriction in life when you think about all the desirable things on the other side of the elevator or airplane ride.
+Life can be organized to avoid what you fear or to face it.
 Understanding exactly how it operates in the human body will help lessen its debilitating power.